autoGLM/RAGE/ragepaper.md

 ### Integration with Emerging Technologies

-**Blockchain for Enhanced Security**: Incorporation of blockchain technology within RAGE is projected to enhance security measures and transparency, especially in sensitive sectors such as finance and healthcare.
+**Blockchain for Enhanced Security**: Incorporation of blockchain technology within RAGE is projected to enhance security measures and transparency, especially in sensitive sectors such as finance and <a href="https://github.com/aimldr/draiml">healthcare</a><br />

-**Internet of Things (IoT) Integration**: Connecting RAGE with IoT devices will enable more dynamic interactions and smarter environments through automated data collection and processing.
+**<a href="https://github.com/interplanetaryfilesystem">Internet of Things</a> (IoT) Integration**: Connecting RAGE with IoT devices will enable more dynamic interactions and smarter environments through automated data collection and processing.

 **Augmented and Virtual Reality**: Integration of AR and VR technologies with RAGE will transform user interfaces, providing immersive and interactive experiences especially in education, training, and remote work.